chevcast/angular-spinners/README.md

 #### show

 By default all spinners are hidden when first registered.
-You can change set a spinner to be visible by default by setting the `show` option.
+You can set a spinner to be visible by default by setting the `show` option.
 Unlike other options, this one is two-way bound and allows you to pass in a variable from the parent scope of the directive.
-This lets you to automatically hide/show the spinner based on some boolean from your application.
+This allows you to automatically hide/show the spinner based on some boolean from your application.
 This is likely similar to the way you've done spinners in the past and is included here for convenience.
 I want to ensure you have multiple intuitive ways to control your spinner(s) how you see fit.

 ```javascript
 app.controller('myController', function ($scope, $http) {